Kylie Jenner Completely Ignores Kendall Jenner’s ‘Freezing Anxiety’ In Viral Met Gala Video

-Kylie Jenner didn’t appear to have the most sympathetic response after her sister Kendall Jenner told her as they prepared for the 2019 Met Gala that she was having an anxiety attack.
-As reported by Elle, in a viral video doing the rounds on social media, the Keeping Up with the Kardashians stars could be seen in their over the top ensembles when Kendall admits that she was struggling through “freezing anxiety.”
+Kylie Jenner didn’t appear to have a sympathetic response after her sister, Kendall Jenner, told her that she was having an anxiety attack as they prepared for the 2019 Met Gala.
+Per Elle, in a viral video doing the rounds on social media, the Keeping Up with the Kardashians stars could be seen in their over-the-top ensembles as Kendall admits that she was struggling through “freezing anxiety.”

-Just before hitting the red carpet at the prestigious annual fashion event, which took place at New York City’s Metropolitan Museum of Art on May 6, Kendall could be seen walking up to Kylie while they’re getting ready and tells her, “I have literally freezing anxiety.
+Just before hitting the red carpet at the prestigious annual fashion event — one which took place at the Metropolitan Museum of Art on May 6 — Kendall could be seen walking up to Kylie while they’re getting ready.
+Kendall remarks to her sister, “I have literally freezing anxiety.
 I can’t stop.”

-The KUWTK star had a pretty concerned look on her face as she confessed to the makeup mogul that she was struggling, though the 21-year-old mom of one didn’t exactly seem to do too much to calm her nerves.
+The KUWTK star had a pretty concerned look on her face as she confessed to the makeup mogul that she was struggling, though the 21-year-old mom of one didn’t exactly seem to do too much to calm Kendall’s nerves.

-Pausing for a second, Kylie – who was rocking a long lilac wig – seemed to ignore her sister’s confession and instead responded by telling her, “I’m not wearing the taller shoes.
+Pausing for a second, Kylie – who was rocking a long lilac wig – seemed to ignore her sister’s confession.
+She instead responded by telling Kendall, “I’m not wearing the taller shoes.
 Do you think I should?”

-But while Stormi’s mom’s response seemed pretty self-involved, Kendall didn’t actually seem to be too phased by her younger sister’s comments.
+But while Kylie’s response seemed pretty self-involved, Kendall didn’t actually seem to be too phased by her younger sister’s comments.

-Jenner actually reposted the clip on her own Twitter account on May 9 with a yellow heart emoji.
+Jenner actually reposted the clip on her own Twitter account on May 9, adding a yellow heart emoji.

 sisters ???? https://t.co/hmTuuXz115